 - The amazing sauce from the refrigerator

-- Cut the soft potato in two halves
+- First, cut the soft potato in two halves

-- Scoop out some of the sweet potato, and set aside for a moment.
+- Then, scoop out some of the sweet potato, and set aside for a moment.

 - Stuff the somewhat hollowed sweet potato with the goodness.